 Millions of Syrian refugees need help and we have an obligation to ensure that their basic needs are met.
 Syrians in despair are now taking extreme measures to cope including returning to Syria or leaving host countries for elsewhere.
 Those in the most difficult and vulnerable situations in neighbouring countries are unable to move because they cannot afford it.

-WFP immediately needs US$142 million to continue providing a lifeline to Syrians affected by the conflict until the end of the year.
 Sustainable and predictable funding is needed to ensure that WFP assistance continues.